Cephalopod: Evolution

 The traditional view of cephalopod evolution holds that they evolved in the Late Cambrian from a monoplacophoran-like ancestor with a curved, tapering shell, which was closely related to the gastropods (snails).
 The similarity of the early shelled cephalopod Plectronoceras to some gastropods was used in support of this view.
 The development of a siphuncle would have allowed the shells of these early forms to become gas-filled (thus buoyant) in order to support them and keep the shells upright while the animal crawled along the floor, and separated the true cephalopods from putative ancestors such as Knightoconus, which lacked a siphuncle.
 Neutral or positive buoyancy (i.e. the ability to float) would have come later, followed by swimming in the Plectronocerida and eventually jet propulsion in more derived cephalopods.

 Possible early Cambrian remains have been found in the Avalon Peninsula, matching genetic data for a pre-Cambrian origin.
 However, this specimen is later shown that is a chimerical fossil.

-In 2010, some researchers proposed that Nectocaris pteryx is the early cephalopod, which did not have a shell and appeared to possess jet propulsion in the manner of "derived" cephalopods, complicated the question of the order in which cephalopod features developed.
-However, most of other researchers doubt that Nectocaris was actually a cephalopod or even a mollusk, and in 2025 a study definitively found it to be a relative of modern chaetognaths (arrow worms).
+In 2010, some researchers proposed that Nectocaris pteryx is the earliest cephalopod, which did not have a shell and appeared to possess jet propulsion in the manner of "derived" cephalopods, complicated the question of the order in which cephalopod features developed.
+However, most other researchers doubt that Nectocaris was actually a cephalopod or even a mollusk, and in 2025 a study found it to be a relative of modern chaetognaths (arrow worms).
+In 2026 Song and colleagues described Eoceras shaanxiense, a siphuncle-bearing cephalopod, based on fossils from the Early Cambrian Shuijingtuo Formation of China, making it the earliest known definitive cephalopod at the time of its discovery.